Skip to main content

 There you have it!
 You have now mastered the basics of creating, compiling, and deploying smart contracts with Hardhat.
 But that's not all – Hardhat also offers tools for testing and debugging your code.
 For a deeper dive, check out Hardhat’s official documentation.

 Subscribe to our newsletter for more articles and guides on Ethereum.
-If you have any questions, check out the QuickNode Forum for help.
-Stay up to date with the latest by following us on Twitter (@QuickNode) or Discord.
+If you have any questions, feel free to use our dedicated channel on Discord or provide feedback using the form below.
+Stay up to date with the latest by following us on Twitter and our Telegram announcement channel.

 We ❤️ Feedback!